Utah's National Monuments

 San Juan County

 Monument Valley is what wind and water can make with enough time and creative license.
-It’s home to the iconic East and West Mitten Buttes and so many other iconic backdrops from so many iconic John Ford/John Wayne westerns.
-You’ll see the sky, bigger and bluer than you remembered.
+It’s home to the iconic East and West Mitten Buttes and so many other iconic backdrops from John Ford/John Wayne westerns.
+You’ll see the sky, bigger and bluer than you could imagine.
 You’ll see the earth, red, rough and unpredictable.
-And you won’t see anything else.
-Stand stranded at its center, struck by astounding simplicity.
-It will never happen again.
+And you won’t see much of anything else.
+Stand stranded at its center, struck by the area's astounding simplicity.

 Categories: